 Even restaurants that were once somewhat unique like Chili’s and Chipotle have become commonplace.

-So we’re always looking for something unusual – a restaurant with character with food that is fun and delicious.
+So we’re always looking for something unusual – a fun restaurant with character that has delicious food.

 Thanks to a recommendation from our friend Rusha over at Oh, the Places We See, we knew where we were heading before we even arrived in Natchez.
 Fat Mama’s Tamales!
 It’s not often we can track down a good, authentic handmade tamale.